-If all that wasn't 70s enough, there's video pong on a projector TV, car crashes, indoor mall skating rinks, ferns, gymnastics, and kids using curse words (Kaity tells Ford to go fuck himself, but haltingly, like a real kid would in the 70s when foul language still had some mystical power).
+If all that wasn't 70s enough, there are car crashes, bird attacks, baldheaded cult members, ferns, aquariums, and kids using curse words (Kaity tells Ford to go fuck himself, but haltingly, like a real kid would in the 70s when foul language still had some mystical power).

-Most 70s of all: the script uses ancient alien theory, Gnosticism and Buddhism to underwrite its cosmology rather than the usual Catholic icons.
+Most 70s of all: the script fuses ancient alien theory, Gnosticism and Buddhism together to underwrite its cosmology rather than resorting to the usual Catholic icons.
 If you've read my 'other' blog, Divinorum Psychonauticus, you know I support that decision.
-Franco Nero in an electric yellow hippie wig makes a helluva great Jesus, and Franco Micalizzi's funk-galactic score effectively conjures memories of 2001 and Close Encounters of the Third Kind as re-imagined by Meco!
-(How the fuck was that ever a hit?)
+Franco Nero in an electric yellow hippie wig makes a helluva great Jesus, and Franco Micalizzi's funk-galactic score effectively conjures memories of 2001 and Close Encounters of the Third Kind as re-imagined by Meco?!
+(How the fuck was that ever a hit?
+But It was).

-Trump Factor: As a scheming CEO being pressured into a virulently pro-life position by Satanic illuminati benefactors, Raymond lacks only Trump's questo cazzo to up his polls, but no matter how persistent and bluntly the devil woos us, even if he arranges 'accidents' (ala the Reichstag burning) to make us feel desperately dependent on him, we needn't vote his way.
-God aka Lord Enki (alias Jerzy aka The Visitor) is clearly pro-choice, but also insists that, before he takes you to his heavenly realm, your selfish malice (and hair) be ripped from your soul by cleansing bird swarms aka paying higher income tax.
+Trump Factor: As a scheming CEO being pressured into a virulently pro-life position by Satanic illuminati benefactors, Raymond lacks only Trump's ambivalenza vulgare to up his polls.
+Still, no matter how persistent and bluntly the devil woos us, even if he arranges 'accidents' (ala the Reichstag burning) to make us feel desperately dependent on him, we needn't vote his way.
+God, aka Lord Enki (alias Jerzy aka The Visitor) is clearly pro-choice, but also insists that, before he takes you to his heavenly realm, your selfish malice (and hair) be ripped from your soul by cleansing bird swarms aka paying higher income tax.

 Have you paid yours yet, dear reader?
 Capone didn't.
 Does he look worried?
 Salut!